 “There is a European-wide consensus that public space contributes to the common good, and that the quality of public space can and does make a difference.
 This consensus is grounded in a very implicit yet fundamental belief in the values of democracy, and how they play out into public space.”

 One of the books I would love to write, but probably never will, is a history of the European exterior, a complement to Mario Praz’s inspiring 1963 monograph on the European interior, La filosofia dell’arredamento.
 Praz covers interiors from Greek and Roman Antiquity up to English Arts & Crafts and Art Nouveau, mainly through paintings, watercolours and engravings.
 These images reflect the domestic bliss of an elite who could afford this happiness and afford to commission artists to depict it.
-Despite the double layer of mediation —this being Praz’s reading of images that by themselves offer a filtered interpretation of an idealized, protected
+Despite the double layer of mediation —this being Praz’s reading of images that by themselves offer a filtered interpretation of an idealized, protecteddaily life in the interiors of a privileged class—, the book manages to transmit the sense of a bygone life between walls.

 In the hands of a writer as perceptive and talented as Praz, a book on the exterior world would be able to revive the fleeting past life of streets and squares.
 Just as many interiors are taken for granted, so is the bread-and-butter of the city, the streets and squares which are crucial to keep it going.
 They are so ubiquitous that they mostly lead an inconspicuous and unnoticed life as thoroughfares and intersections.